-Through NSP's relationship with the House Agriculture Committee, former NSP Chairman Terry Swanson, a sorghum farmer from Walsh, Colorado, was one of few farmers to meet with President Trump and Secretary to put a farmer's face with the sorghum commodity prior to China's investigations.
-SORGHUM Grower Summer 2018 SORGHUM Grower Summer 2018
+Through NSP's relationship with the House Agriculture Committee, former NSP Chairman Terry Swanson, a sorghum farmer from Walsh, Colorado, was one of few farmers to meet with President Trump and Secretary Perdue early on in the Administration.
+This enabled NSP to put a farmer's face with the sorghum commodity prior to China's investigations.